About Edsby & User Data

 - Password Encryption: Passwords in Edsby are never transmitted anywhere in clear text format.
 The mechanism used to encrypt passwords varies based on the authentication authority being used, but in all cases Edsby encrypts/hashes the password before transmitting it on the network.

-- Password Protection: The internet provides ready access to password cracking software that can try thousands of different passwords per second against an account if the account permits that.
-Edsby provides an account freezing mechanism that locks out an Edsby account for a period of time if successive password login attempts fail.
+- Password Protection: Edsby strives to further protect passwords by providing an account freezing mechanism that locks out an Edsby account for a period of time if successive password login attempts fail.
 This delay is long enough to deter the use of automated password cracking software without unduly inconveniencing valid end users.

 Account Data Transmission Protection